ppet36/ardumower_garage_door/README.md

 Door in the action can be seen on YouTube https://youtu.be/0yKCrzkIeTo

 Signal pin is connected to perimeter sender.
+When sender is ON (mower is mowing) door is open.
+If mower is in garage eq. charging and perimeter sender is OFF, door is closed.
+Signal is connected on pin D10 a firmware of perimeter sender slightly modified to control pin.